viviRbi/vyNote/readme.md

 # Angular
-1. What makes a “single page application” (SPA) different from a normal web page?
+1. What makes a Â“single page applicationÂ” (SPA) different from a normal web page?

 2. Explain the difference between server-side and client-side rendering